Jayendra Saraswathi

 Sri Jayendra Saraswati Swamigal succeeded Mahaperiyava Chandrashekara Saraswati Swamigal in 1960, a fact not many people know.
 He conducted all the activities of the mutt with the oversight of his Guru out of reverence.
-His successor was anointed by the then Senior Pontiff Mahaperiyava during his lifetime in the early 1980s.
+His successor Sri Vijayendra Saraswati was anointed by the then Senior Pontiff Mahaperiyava during his lifetime in the early 1980s.

 Early life

-Sri Jayendra Saraswathi Swamigal was born as Subramanyam to Mahadeva Iyer and Saraswathi Ammal on 18 July 1935.
+Sri Jayendra Saraswathi Swamigal was born as Subrahmanyam to Mahadeva Iyer and Saraswathi Ammal on 18 July 1935.
 He completed schooling at Irulneeki primary school and at a middle school at nearby Adichapuram village.
-Then he shifted to a vedha padasala at Thiruvanaikoil in Trichy.
+Then he shifted to a veda pathasala at Thiruvanaikoil in Trichy.
 He visited the village on holidays and used to play normal games such as marbles and 'killi-thandu' like other children of his age.
 Chandrashekarendra Saraswathi selected him as his successor, when Sri Jayendra Saraswathi Swamigal was only 19 years old.